askpatrickw/awesome-fordtransit/README.md

 - [HEATSO](https://www.heatso.com/ford-transit-heaters/) - Transit Webasto and
   Espar kits
 - [Rixen's Enterprises, INC.](https://rixens.com/) - Air and Coolant based systems
+- [Undermount AC](https://undermountac.com/) - Split AC system with the compressor under the van and the evaporator inside the van.
+Also has an optional hyrdronic heater component.

 ## Interior Components